Teenlife

 Arts Competitions for High School Students

-The following competitions are intended for students with a passion for the arts.
-This can include painting, drawing, theater or any other type of artistic expression.
-For more resources dedicated to exploring your career in the arts, check out the 2023 Guide to Your Future in Arts, released earlier this year by TeenLife.
+The following competitions are intended for students with a passion for the arts, including painting, drawing, theater, or other types of artistic expression.
+For more resources dedicated to exploring your career in the arts, check out the 2024 Guide to Your Future in Arts, released earlier this year by TeenLife.

 An abstract painting of yellow, blue and orange